ahmedmagdy492/Simple-Rudimentary-Syntax-Errors-Checker-For-C/README.md

-# Simple-Rudimentary-Syntax-Errors-Checker-For-C
+# Simple Rudimentary Syntax Errors Checker For C
-a simple rudimentary syntax errors checker for c like programming languages
+a simple rudimentary syntax errors checker that checks for missing (, {, [, " and multiline comments for c like programming languages

+to get started

+"""Console
+$ make
+$ ./main <filename.c>
+"""